Meningitis – Prophylaxis and Cure

 1. Cerebrospinal fluid (CSF) analysis (by lumbar puncture or spinal tap)

 4. Procalcitonin Analysis

 10. MRI (Magnetic Resonance Imaging)

-Apart from the antibiotic treatment regimen, oxygen therapy, administration of steroids and IV fluids, and antiviral drugs facilitate to antagonize the clinical manifestation of cerebral edema in meningitis.
+Apart from the antibiotic treatment regimen, oxygen therapy, administration of steroids and IV fluids, and antiviral drugs antagonize clinical manifestations of cerebral edema in meningitis.

 Viral meningitis is comparatively a less severe condition and recovery is possible within a span of 10 to 14 days by the symptomatic treatment with painkillers and anti-emetics (to overcome the integral symptoms of headache and vomiting).

-There is no direct herbal remedy to cure meningitis; however, the use of natural supplements with the prescribed medication helps the body to recover from this dread disease in a comparative shorter time span.
-These natural supplements include Garlic, Olive leaf extracts, Zell oxygen plus (yeast preparation), Colloidal silver, American Ginseng and Chlorella.
-The practitioners of integrative medicine recommend these natural herbs (along with the standard therapy) in alleviating the complications of meningitis due to their bactericidal, antiviral, disinfectant, anti-inflammatory and antiseptic properties.
-Herbs like garlic, ginseng and olive leaves contain trace elements, enzymes, essential nutrients, antioxidants, amino acids and vitamins that enhance the immunity of the affected individuals against the invading pathogen.
+There is no direct herbal remedy to cure meningitis; however, the use of natural supplements with the prescribed medication helps the body to recover from this dread disease in a comparatively shorter time span.
+These natural supplements include Garlic, Olive leaf extracts, Zell oxygen plus (yeast preparation), Colloidal silver, American Ginseng, and Chlorella.
+The practitioners of integrative medicine recommend these natural herbs (along with the standard therapy) in alleviating the complications of meningitis due to their bactericidal, antiviral, disinfectant, anti-inflammatory, and antiseptic properties.
+Herbs like garlic, ginseng, and olive leaves contain trace elements, enzymes, essential nutrients, antioxidants, amino acids, and vitamins that enhance the immunity of the affected individuals against the invading pathogen.